01100100/blog/content/posts/sotm.md

 Get in!
 I would have a tailwind all the way to Łódź.

-It was also to be dry and hot, which means a lower air density and even less drag.
+It was forecasted to be dry and hot, which means a lower air density and even less drag.
 I got lucky.

 ![Temperature Forecast](/images/heat.png)

-## The Journey
+## The Journey 🚴‍♂️

 TODO: talk about dropping a laptop off at Dominik's and then leaving Berlin, the first 100km to the border, the border crossing, the first night in Poland, the second day, and the arrival in Łódź.